MatuxGG/GLMod/README.md

 GLMod is a mod to collect data for the website [Good Loss](https://goodloss.fr) inside the popular game Among Us.
 It's mainly provided through [Mod Manager](https://goodloss.fr/github)

-## How to customize MatuxMod for your mod ?
+## How to customize GLMod for your mod ?

 Work In Progress